myelintek/documentation/user/vc_pipeline.rst

     python3 preproc.py "/mlsteam/data/my-coco128"

-This retrains a model with an image in MLSteam-managed image registry, assuming the relavant files are available through a previous checkout step.
+This retrains a model with an image in MLSteam-managed image registry, assuming the relevant files are available through a previous checkout step.

 .. code-block:: yaml